nerdo/js-routing/README.md

-> TODO Consider swapping `path` with `id` for a more universal naming convention that can apply to URL routing and state routing.
-Rationale: it's more agnostic than `path`, which is a very URL-specific term.
-Cons: `id` doesn't quite convey hierarchy like `path` or `state` do.

 > TODO There seems to be no way to capture URL parameters using the regex or function matchers.
 Come up with a simple way to accomplish this.

 # @nerdo/routing